-Let us start by setting the scene; It is May 1977 and a cinema event unlike any before it is about to take place; the premiere of Star Wars – A New Hope.
-Breaking the boundaries of film, sound and science fiction, Star Wars would go on to become a phenomenon of film and culture, spawning sequels, prequels, toys and television, alongside a whole galaxy of characters and stories.
+Let us start by setting the scene.
+It is May 1977 and a cinema event unlike any before it is about to take place; the premiere of Star Wars – A New Hope.
+Breaking the boundaries of film, sound and science fiction.
+Star Wars would go on to become a phenomenon of film and culture, spawning sequels, prequels, toys and television.
+Alongside a whole galaxy of characters and stories.

 Star Wars plays with the age-old concepts of friendship, good versus evil and adventure found in literature since the birth of the written word.
 There are links to ancient Greek mythology alongside similarities with modern literature ranging from Tolkien to comic books.
-Additionally Star Wars takes clear inspiration from earlier Japanese filmmaking and children’s matinee adventures alongside the vision and creativity of Kubrick’s 2001.
+Additionally Star Wars takes clear inspiration from earlier Japanese filmmaking and children’s matinee adventures.
+Alongside the vision and creativity of Kubrick’s 2001.

-These were young people proud to fight for a belief and vision of a world where peace, love and reconciliation sat at the core, challenging older generations in their views of the modern world.
+These were young people proud to fight for a belief and vision of a world where peace, love and reconciliation sat at the core.
+Challenging older generations in their views of the modern world.
 They often saw governments as empires of imposed control that ignored the views of younger people while demanding their allegiance in domestic and foreign policy.
-The Vietnam War provides a clear example of young people fighting in a war that few in their generation believed in, demonstrating a clear divide in generational opinion on issues relating to political ideology and military action.
+The Vietnam War providing a clear example of young people fighting for a cause that few in their generation believed in.
+Demonstrating the divide in generational opinion on issues relating to political ideology and military action.

 In the UK, the turmoil of a changing economy, trade union action and the emergence of sub cultures that defied social structures shocked older generations.
 Young people led social demonstration through art, fashion, music and culture, while pushing for equality and diversity.

 These examples of youth rebellion against government, injustice and structures of perceived oppression were reflected across many Western democracies during this period.
 Echoing a fear of young people’s culture being out of control in many of the structures they opposed.